python-botogram/botogram/docs/api/bot.rst

          Now the method returns the sent message

+      .. deprecated:: 0.3 it will be removed in botogram 1.0

    .. py:method:: send_photo(chat, path[, caption="", reply_to=None, extra=None, notify=True])

       This method sends a photo to a specific chat.
 The chat must be identified